The Tables

-The Tables was an underground/DIY pop group formed in Oslo, Norway, in 1987, by Bartleby (vocals, real name Tore Sørensen), Robert Birdeye (bass guitar and drums, real name Steinar Buholm), and Reg Trademark (guitar, real name Ståle Caspersen).
+The Tables was an underground/DIY pop group formed in Oslo, Norway, in 1988.
+The three main musicians were Bartleby (vocals, real name Tore Sørensen), Robert Birdeye (bass guitar and drums, real name Steinar Buholm), and Reg Trademark (guitar, real name Ståle Caspersen).

 The band was connected to an earlier group called The Bottle Collectors.
 The Tables' original trio recorded their first 7-inch, Diary EP, which was released on the new-founded Voices of Wonder label in 1988.